-- Science and Literacy that focusses on Australian students in Year 6
+- Science and Literacy that focuses on Australian students in Year 6

-- Civics and Citizenship that focusses on Australian students in Year 6 and Year 10
+- Civics and Citizenship that focuses on Australian students in Year 6 and Year 10

-- Information and Communication Technology (ICT) Literacy that focusses on Australian students in Year 6 and Year 10
+- Information and Communication Technology (ICT) Literacy that focuses on Australian students in Year 6 and Year 10

 NAPLAN website for more information about NAP sample based assessments.

 International sample based assessments

 Australia also participates in three international sample based assessment programs:

 - The Programme for International Student Assessment (PISA) which is conducted every three years by the Organisation for Economic Co-operation and Development (OECD) and which samples 15-year-old school students.